1994 Scottish regional elections

-Regional elections were held in Scotland on 5 May 1994, as part of the Local Government (Scotland) Act 1973.
+The 1994 Scottish regional elections were held in Scotland on 5 May 1994, as part of the Local Government (Scotland) Act 1973.
 These were the last elections before 29 new mainland unitary authorities, established by the Local Government etc. (Scotland) Act 1994, came into effect.
 The councils up for election were last contested in 1990 Scottish regional elections, and vote and seat changes are compared to the 1990 results.

 Overview

 Background

 As these were the last elections to the Regional Councils, which were to be abolished within the next two years, the election was seen as a somewhat pointless exercise as the elected representatives would have minimal time to introduce any policies before powers were transferred to the new unitary authorities.
 Nevertheless, voters still saw it as an opportunity to demonstrate the popularity of John Major's incumbent Tory Government, which saw the Conservatives lose 21 seats, and be replaced by the Liberal Democrats as third largest party by number of seats.